SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Introduction

+These limitations span three dimensions.
+First, current methods fail to capture the full range of morphological and expression variation at \textit{cell-level resolution}, which is essential for defining cell identity.
+Second, they do not model \textit{cross-level spatial interactions}, ignoring how local niches and global tissue organization govern biological processes.
+Third, they cannot accurately predict \textit{microenvironment-dependent morphological changes} under perturbations.
+Unlike generic image synthesis, modeling these effects requires generative approaches that respect both the intrinsic cell state and the extrinsic spatial niche.

-\xhdr{Present work} We introduce \name, a multi-level model for generative and predictive modeling of spatial cell phenotypes (Fig.~\ref{fig:over}). \name integrates cell morphology, gene expression, and spatial coordinates within a unified model.
+\xhdr{Present Work} We introduce \name\footnote{SPATIA website: \url{https://zitniklab.hms.harvard.edu/SPATIA/}; code: \url{https://github.com/mims-harvard/SPATIA/tree/main}}, a multi-level model for generative and predictive modeling of spatial cell phenotypes (Fig.~\ref{fig:over}). \name integrates cell morphology, gene expression, and spatial coordinates within a unified model.
 The model consists of three components.
-At the \textit{cellular level}, \name fuses image-derived morphological tokens and transcriptomic embeddings using cross-attention to produce a single-cell representation that captures both visual and molecular features.
+At the \textit{cell level}, we fuse image-derived morphological tokens and transcriptomic embeddings via cross-attention.
 At the \textit{niche level}, \name groups neighboring cells into spatial patches (e.g., 256$\times$256 pixels) and applies a transformer to model local cell-cell interactions.
-At the \textit{tissue level}, a global transformer aggregates niche representations to capture long-range dependencies across the full slide. \name is trained on MIST (\underline{M}ulti-scale dataset for \underline{I}mage-based \underline{S}patial \underline{T}ranscriptomics), a newly assembled multi-level dataset of image-based spatial transcriptomics.
-MIST (MIST-C-17M, MIST-N-1M, MIST-T-10K) contains 17 million cell-gene pairs, 1 million niche-gene pairs, and 10,000 tissue-gene pairs, spanning 49 donors, 17 tissue types, and 12 disease contexts.
-Each instance links morphology and gene expression at matched spatial scales, enabling fine-grained multimodal representation learning. \name supports both predictive tasks (e.g., classification, regression, spatial inference) and generative tasks (e.g., synthesizing cell images from gene expression).
-To improve inference efficiency, we introduce a token merging mechanism into the generative diffusion decoder, guided by classifier-free attention scores to retain important tokens while reducing compute.
+At the \textit{tissue level}, a global transformer aggregates niche representations to capture long-range dependencies across the full slide.
+Each instance links morphology and gene expression at matched spatial levels, enabling fine-grained multimodal representation learning.